 IFRS 9 Financial instruments introduces an expected credit loss ("ECL") impairment model applicable to all debt instruments within financial assets classified as amortized cost or at fair value through other comprehensive income ("FVTOCI"), as well as certain off-balance sheet loan commitments.
 The general principle of the ECL model is to reflect the pattern of deterioration or improvement in the credit quality of the associated financial instruments.
 The calculated allowance is designed to be an unbiased and probability-weighted amount that has been determined by: evaluating possible outcomes; the time value of money; reasonable and supportable information about past events; and current and forecasted economic conditions.
-Prior to January 1, 2018, credit losses were recognized under an incurred loss model under IAS 39.
 The IFRS 9 ECL approach has three stages: